The layers of a typical rain forest

 Now, we shall look at the basic structure (layers) of a typical forest.

-Let's take the Rainforest as an example...
-There are 4 major layers including:
+Let’s take the Rainforest as an example.
+There are four layers:

 The Emergent Layer (A):

 This layer is very sunny because it is the very top and only the tallest trees reach this level.
 It is also known as the overstory.

 Animals found in this layer include birds, butterflies, small monkeys, bats, snakes, and bugs.

 The canopy is the thickest layer, and rain falling to the ground layer is mostly stopped by the thick foliage.
 Most trees in the forest grow to this height.
 Some plants grow in the canopy layer whose roots don’t reach the ground.
 These are called air plants.

 Animals found in this layer include birds, monkeys, frogs, and sloths, lizards, snakes, and many insects.

 The Understory (C):

 This layer has many vines and dense vegetation but not much sunlight, as it is all blocked by the canopy.